 Offers for the Marriott Bonvoy Boundless™ Credit Card are not available through this site.
 All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
 Some offers may have expired.
 Please see our card marketplace for available offers.

 Stopovers and open-jaws are a great way of increasing the value of points and miles.
 You can add extra destinations to award flights, often at no additional cost, allowing you to see and experience new locations without laying down more miles for the privilege.
-Unfortunately, award routing rules and restrictions vary widely by frequent flyer program, an enigma for those new to the award travel space and a pain to wrap your head around.
+Unfortunately, award routing rules and restrictions vary widely by frequent flyer program, making it difficult for beginners to take advantage of the opportunity.

 What Is a Stopover?

 A stopover occurs when you make an extended stop at another airport while traveling to your ticketed destination.
 A stopover on a domestic flight is considered to be any scheduled time on the ground longer than 4 hours; an international stopover is a stop of more than 24 hours.
 While a stopover is traditionally en route to your destination, each award program has different rules and region classifications for a stopover, which can allow for complex routing if you understand the fine print of the program.

 One of the most appealing aspects of stopovers is that you can extend the time spent in the stopover city for as long as the program's ticketing allows, typically up to a year.
 So you can fly from departure point to stopover city, stay for almost a year, and continue along to your ticketed destination.

 What Is the Difference Between a Stopover and a Layover?